cosmic-api/teleport/source/index.rst

 Implementation Notes
 --------------------

-While parsing the schema :ref:`grammar <schema-grammar>` is entirely up to the implementations, it should be noted that the structure of a JSON schema can be validated by a meta-schema.
-This is how the canonical Python implementation works.
+How to validate schema parameters is up to the implementation.
+However, it should be noted that these parameters can be described as Teleport schemas themselves.
 For example, *fields* can be described as follows:

 .. code:: json

     {
         "type": "array",
         "items": {
-            "type": "object",
+            "type": "struct",
             "fields": [
                 {
                     "name": "name",
-                    "schema": {"type": "string"}
+                    "schema": {"type": "string"},
+                    "required": true
                 },
                 {
                     "name": "schema",
+                    "schema": {"type": "schema"},
+                    "required": true
+                },
+                {
+                    "name": "required",
-                    "schema": {"type": "schema"}
+                    "schema": {"type": "boolean"},
+                    "required": true
                 }
             ]
         }
     }

+Note that after using the above schema the implementation still needs to make sure there are no duplicate names.